-10-year-old killed in New York City after multiple shots fired at a Queens home, NYPD says | CNN
+10-year-old killed in New York City after suspect repeatedly shoots into a Queens home, NYPD says

-Police said they responded to a call of “persons shot” at around 9:33 p.m. and found Justin Wallace “unconscious and unresponsive with a gunshot wound to his torso,” a news release states.
-Justin didn’t live at the home where he was shot, a police spokesperson said.
+Police said they responded to a call of "persons shot" at around 9:33 p.m. and found 10-year-old Justin Wallace "unconscious and unresponsive with a gunshot wound to his torso," a news release states.
+Justin didn't live at the home where he was shot, a police spokesperson said.

 He was taken to St. John's Episcopal Hospital, where he was pronounced dead, police said.